devcon24/devcon-site-initializers/documentation/workshop/07-master-pages/README.md

 ## Goal

-Learn how to create Master Pages and define them in a Site Initializer.
+Learn how to define Master Pages configuration in the Site Initializer.

 ## Overview